codeunion/fundamentals-of-web-development/README.md

 We _do not_ expect students to complete every exercise every week, but you should be attempting as many as you can. **Remember**, the top priority is getting feedback from us, even if your code is incomplete.
 They're also perfect for revisiting later.

+### Examples

+Examples are a great way to learn.
+Often times just _reading_ or being _told_ how something works is not enough: we need examples to provide tangibility and context.

+As much as we can, we try to provide example code for the concepts covered in the coures.
+Often times these examples are instructors' implementations of projects and exercises.

+Use them to learn from.
+Poke at them.
+Ask questions.
+Try things out and break them.

 ### Group Sessions

 We have two, **2-hour group sessions** every week.
 The schedule is determined by the teachers and students in that workshop based upon their respective availability.